About Craniosacral Therapy, Practitioner Broehe Karpenko, and the work of Rosewater

 About Broehe Karpenko, LMT, CCSP

 I have a growing interest in how we develop a healing relationship with our own body.
-My work helps to provide a path from a paradigm of objectification and judgement of our bodies to building confidence to: explore our internal territory, with ordering principles of its own, our reactions to it, and the breath; our only carriage in this life.
-I explore this in my work, in yoga, and in receiving Craniosacral.
-Recently, along with continuing studies in Craniosacral Therapy, I am studying and practicing Hakomi, a form of "assisted self-discovery" with its roots in Taoism.
+My work helps to provide a path from a paradigm of objectification and judgement of our bodies to building confidence and trust in it.
+To do this, we explore our internal territory, with ordering principles of its own, our reactions to it, and the breath; our only carriage in this life.
+I explore this in meditation, my work, in yoga, and in receiving Craniosacral Therapy.
+Currently I am in a certification program in the practice of Hakomi, a form of "assisted self-discovery" with its roots in Taoism and Somatics.

 My work is informed by daily meditation.
 This continually teaches me to perceive information in my body and my client's, how to witness thoughts, emotions, and body sensations with balance.
 And, how to be present and listen while holding anatomically precise structures of the cranial bones and rhythms of the internal waters.
 It reminds me to breathe.
 This practice creates positive changes as well as a palpable horizon of aspiration.